curityio/username-password-authenticator/doc/authentication.md

 ## Username Behavior

-The username will be restored if found in the username cookie, such as after creating an account.\
+If the username is found in the username server-side cookie, it will be restored, otherwise it will be blank.\
-When the username is restored, the browser will typically autofill the password.\
+If the password has been previously saved by the user, the browser will autofill it, otherwise it will be blank.
-On subsequent login attempts, if the username is edited, it overrides the value from user preferences.

 ## Input Validation